Research Infrastructure

 In addition to many rock samples from Earth and other celestial bodies, lunar rocks brought to Earth by the Chinese National Space Agency (CNSA) in 2020 will also be analysed in the near future.
 More details here.

-As a central institution, the Computer Center RRZK offers comprehensive IT services to members of the University of Cologne.
-In addition to the support of a staff or student account and numerous services at the university, such as WLAN, e-mail, or VPN, the high-performance computer RAMSES is available to researchers from Cologne and proportionately from all over North Rhine-Westphalia for their research work via the RRZK (ITCC since 2024).
+As a central institution, the IT Center Cologne (ITCC) offers comprehensive IT services to members of the University of Cologne.
+In addition to the support of staff or student accounts and numerous services at the university, such as WLAN, e-mail, or VPN, the high-performance computer RAMSES is available to researchers from Cologne and proportionately from all over North Rhine-Westphalia for their research work via the ITCC (former RRZK).
 The HPC (High Performance Computing) can be used to run computing applications that can no longer be calculated efficiently on individual computers.
 Complex simulations, for example, can be carried out thanks to the performance of 100 teraflop/s peak.

 Since August 2022, the meteorological measuring station has operated at the University of Cologne on the grounds of UniSport to measure relevant weather, climate, and environmental parameters.
 The measuring station, whose operation is designed for the long term, is a cooperation between the City of Cologne and the University of Cologne.
 The City of Cologne finances most of the measuring instruments and a student assistant.
 Cologne UniSport provides the site and access, while the university's central administration supports the infrastructure.
 The station is set up and operated by the Meteorology Department of the Institute of Geophysics and Meteorology.
 In addition, the Stadtentwässerungsbetriebe Köln (Cologne Municipal Drainage Services) cooperates with the municipality for precipitation measurements.